Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 1,211 male and 286 female full-time students in 2024.
-There were 52 full-time graduate male and 7 full-time graduate female students at this school.
+With a coeducational student body, the school had 1,314 male and 318 female full-time students in 2025.
+52 full-time graduate men and 7 full-time graduate women attended this school.

 Student Population Diversity

-Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
-A diverse student body brings together individuals from different backgrounds, experiences, and perspectives.
-Find out more about different ethnic groups you can meet at Florida Polytechnic University.
+Higer Education is committed to focusing on the diversity of its student body and improving students' sense of inclusion and belonging.
+An inclusive student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+Discover more about the many ethnic communities that go to this school.

 Cost

-One of the most crucial things to take into account when applying to any college or university is the financial component.
-Here are some details you should know about the expenses at Florida Polytechnic University that the majority of students face.
+The financial aspect is one of the most important things to think about before applying to any college or university.
+Here are some details you should know about the cost of attendance for Florida Polytechnic University.

 Tuition and Fees